asymmetric/contentful-itunes/README.md

 * Queue some jobs by hand from the console with `SyncWorker.perform`
 * Alternatively, use whenever to set up a cron job that does it for you (hint: look at the `config/schedule.rb` file)

+The main action happens in the `app_list.rb` file, so look there if you're curious how things work.

 [dotenv]: https://github.com/bkeepers/dotenv